 Through SPW, the Corporation provides investment management and administrative services to high net worth individuals and institutions.
 SPW strives to be a leading investment advisor to high net worth clients by offering a premier client experience, leading to increased sales.
-SPW provides the Corporation with a competitive advantage by offering a unique distribution channel for the Corporation's Fund products, thereby enabling SPW to construct diversified portfolios tailored to the individual needs of each client.
+SPW provides the Corporation with a competitive advantage by offering a unique distribution channel for the Corporation's Fund products.
+SPW constructs diversified portfolios tailored to the individual needs of each client.
 SPW also serves as a platform to brand and grow the Corporation's wealth management business.

 SPW focuses on providing a high level of service to its direct private clients.
-Whether dealing with a high net worth individual, institutional investor, retail investment advisor, or financial planner, SPW attempts to inform its clients of the Corporation's market outlook as well as each investment professional's approach to allocating capital within their respective Fund strategies.
+Whether dealing with high net worth individuals or institutional investors, SPW attempts to inform its clients of the Corporation's market outlook as well as each investment professional's approach to allocating capital within their respective Fund strategies.
 SPW provides investors with monthly reports, email updates and web postings.
 Clients also have the ability to contact an informed customer service representative.
-SPW's private client base, representing approximately \$1.2 billion of client assets, has been developed primarily through direct relationships.
+SPW's private client base, representing approximately \$1 billion of client assets, has been developed primarily through direct relationships.